Enterprise Single Sign-On Playbook

 SSO service-initiated - The service hosts a dashboard or a list of applications available to the user and is sometimes referred to as Identity Provider or IdP Initiated.
 The transaction includes the following steps:

 Application-initiated - The application redirects the user to the SSO service portal.
-This is sometimes referred to as Service Provider or SP-initiated.
+This is sometimes referred to as Service Provider or SP-initiated and is the preferred method for Zero Trust environments to support secure deep-linking.

-3. The user authenticates to the SSO service.
+- The user authenticates to the SSO service using the MUR as the identity source.

 Figure 4: SSO-Initiated vs Application-Initiated Models

-SSO vendors rely on the use of a unique identifier (e.g., an email, an agency-defined identifier).
-This is usually the username used to access the SSO service.
+SSO vendors rely on the use of a unique user identifier (e.g., an email, an agency defined identifier).
+This is usually the username used to access the SSO service that should be sourced from the MUR.
 Application-specific username formats may also be supported.
-For example, jane.doe@agency.gov is used to log into the SSO service and then, the service may convert that to an application specific name such as janedoe01.
+For example, jane.doe@agency.gov is used to log into the SSO service and then, the service may convert that to an application specific name such as janedoe01 to maintain compatibility with legacy systems while ensuring the underlying identity remains verified.

 Test

 Once an application is configured, it should go through a test cycle to ensure it functions properly and maintains or improves the user experience.
-Testing may include:
+Testing should be performed in a non-production environment and may include:

-• Creating a test account in the SSO service,
+- Creating a test account in the SSO service linked to a test MUR,

-• Testing a service or application initiated login pattern, or
+- Testing a service or application initiated login pattern to verify assertion integrity, or

-• If supported, test provisioning from the service to the application.
+- If supported, testing automated provisioning and de-provisioning from the service to the application to ensure compliance with timely access revocation.

 Release

 Once an application is configured and tested, it can be released to the user community.
-This should come with an agency communication announcing the use of an SSO service, if not already in use.
-This may also include training or other communications to help user adoption and experience.
+This should come with an agency communication announcing the use of the SSO service, if not already in use.
+This communication should emphasize the security benefits of using the MUR for centralized access.
+It may also include:

 Step 5.
 Federate Application Access

-Enterprise SSO limits the complexity and risks of direct credential enablement.
+Enterprise SSO limits the complexity and risks of direct credential enablement by leveraging the MUR.
 With SSO-based identity federation, authentication transactions are standardized regardless of the credentials or authenticators, and user management activities can be consolidated under the Enterprise SSO.

 Table 5 provides a comparison of some benefits and drawbacks of federation and direct enablement.